qrgeomap/qrgeomap.com/README.md

 - **The geolocated map consists of a single image** (a png/jpeg file), which makes it **extremely easy to share** (by email, whatsapp, ...), publish on websites, blogs, social networks...
 - **No need to install** any app.
 Web browser can be used, **even offline**.

-This is a very simplified introduction to the project.
+This is a very simplified project overview.
 For more information please visit:
 [https://project.qrgeomap.com/](https://project.qrgeomap.com/)

 A sample QR geomap: